rserratg/TFG-moire-interferometry/README.md

 ## Simulation of gravitational constant measurement using a Three Phase-Grating Neutron Interferometer

 Codes for the final research project for the degree in Engineering Physics + Informatics Engineering at CFIS-UPC (Universitat Politècnica de Catalunya, Barcelona, Spain).
-Research conducted under the supervision of J. Boronat (UPC) and in collaboration with D. Pushin (IQC - Institute for Quantum Computing, Waterloo, Canada).
+Research conducted under the supervision of J. Boronat (UPC) and D. Pushin (IQC - Institute for Quantum Computing, Waterloo, Canada).

 ### Contents